 - If you cannot agree a revised assessment, you can appeal to a valuation tribunal.

 5.4 If your rates challenge is successful, you receive a rate refund.

-- This might be a cheque, a reduction in the amount of your monthly payments, or a credit for the next year.
+- This might be a repayment, a reduction in your monthly payments, or a credit for the next year.

 - You usually receive interest on the amount owed to you.